Our studio welcomes students age 3 to 19. At this time we do not offer adult classes.

 November 1st - Balance of $30 per costume

 All students receive an invoice in October & November for costume fee's.
 Your costume fee's are broken down according to the schedule above.
 Costume fee's must be paid in full by December 1.
+Recital costume fee's are not refundable after costumes have been ordered.

 *Your child will receive their costumes during class usually during the months of February and March.